Wildfire sparks panicked evacuations in Los Angeles suburb

 The fire erupted mid-morning and swelled quickly, with dozens of firefighters deployed to battle the blaze, including from the air.

-Evacuation warnings were in place for a swath of the area, with the fire twisting and turning in the wind.
+Evacuation warnings were in place for a wide area, with the fire twisting and turning in the wind.

 “I’ve seen this on TV before, and I never thought wind could affect fire like this,” he said.